reddit/baseplate.py/docs/index.rst

 Baseplate is a framework to build services on and a library of common and well-tested code to share.
 Its goal is to provide all the common things a service needs with as few surprises as possible.
 It can be divided up into three distinct categories of components, listed below.
-If you're just getting started or just impatient, check out the :doc:`quickstart`.

 The Instrumentation Framework
 -----------------------------